Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on July 12, 2017.

 To that end, when consumed whole, fruits provide a spectrum of vitamins, minerals, phytochemicals, and fiber that can support a more well-rounded diet.
 The changes these nutrients create within the body (increased satiety, lower caloric absorption, and so on) appear to support long-term weight maintenance and can possibly help promote weight and fat loss.

 Each type of fruit may have different effects on body weight, depending on its nutrient and phytochemical structure.
-But if you eat several servings of fruit per day and forgo added sugars from other sources, you may actually experience better outcomes when it comes to your body composition.
+But if you eat several servings of a variety of fruits per day and forgo added sugars from other sources, you will get the nutrition your body needs and you may actually experience better outcomes when it comes to your body composition.

 Scott Christ is a health and wellness entrepreneur, writer, and website strategy consultant.
 He’s also the creator of the world’s healthiest plant-based protein powder.